heliholic/devel/REF-DESIGN.md

 | ---- | ---- | ----- | ----- |
 | GND  | 5V   | RX    | TX    |

-The signal pins are connected to PC6 (TX) and PC7 (RX).
+The signal pins are connected to PA9 (TX) and PA10 (RX).

-Port D can be also used for Camera Control, or for LED Strip.
+Port D can be also used for Camera Control or LED Strip.

 ### Expansion Port E